openedx/edx-documentation/en_us/shared/preface.rst

 -------------

 The `edX Guide for Students`_ is available on the docs.edx.org web page.
-Because students are not currently guided to this resource through the courseware, we encourage course staff to provide links to students as needed in course updates or discussions.
+Because students are currently only guided to this resource through the courseware, we encourage course staff to provide links to students as needed in course updates or discussions.